melissaharijanto/code-challenge/src/problem3/wallet-balance-app/README.md

 ```

-To overcome this problem, I have implemented a few custom types, the interface `PriceData` for `prices` and the type `Blockchain` for `blockchain`.
+To overcome this problem, I have implemented a few custom types, the interface `PriceData` for `prices` and the union type `Blockchain | string` for `blockchain`.
+While union types may not have been the best practice, the `| string` is to account for the currencies that do not have a corresponding blockchain linked to it.
 The types can be seen in `src/compiler/interfaces/PriceData.ts` and `src/compiler/types/Blockchain.ts` and changes have been made in the `WalletPage component`.

 [Back to Summary](#summary)